 Coronary Artery Aneurysm: Symptoms and Care

-Coronary artery aneurysm is a condition where a weakened area in the blood vessel wall of the heart's arteries leads to a bulging or ballooning of the artery.
+A coronary artery aneurysm is a condition where a weakened area in the blood vessel wall of the heart's arteries leads to a bulging or ballooning of the artery.
 This abnormal enlargement can affect the flow of oxygen-rich blood to the heart muscle.
-Over time, it may increase the risk of blood clot formation and potentially lead to serious complications such as heart attack or stroke.
-Managing this condition is crucial to prevent further health risks associated with coronary artery aneurysm.

-What are the Symptoms of Coronary Artery Aneurysm
+What are the Symptoms of Coronary Artery Aneurysm?

-Coronary artery aneurysm may present with a range of symptoms related to the heart and circulation.
+A coronary artery aneurysm may present with a range of symptoms related to the heart and circulation.

-Causes of Coronary Artery Aneurysm
+What are the Causes of Coronary Artery Aneurysm?

 Coronary artery aneurysms usually result from conditions that cause inflammation in the blood vessels, such as Kawasaki disease or atherosclerosis.